aurelien404/Forecast-weather/Docs/readme.md

 **Email:** [contact@aurelienj.ch](mailto:contact@aurelienj.ch)

-## Weather Screenshot — A Simple Weather Dashboard
+## Weather Pictures — A Simple Weather Dashboard

 A responsive weather application built with React (Vite), Tailwind CSS, and Laravel.
 Currently supports forecast data for Switzerland, France, and the UK — with upcoming features like rain graphs and multi-country support.